Blog: Rolex sponsor's marks

 I make additions and corrections to this web site frequently, but because they are buried somewhere on one of the pages the changes are not very noticeable, so I decided to create this blog section to highlight new material.
 Here below you will find part of one of the pages that I have either changed or added to significantly.

 The section reproduced here is from my page about Sponsor's marks.
 A sponsor's mark is a responsibility mark that must be impressed onto gold or silver items before they will accepted at a British assay office for testing and hallmarking.
-It identifies the person who takes responsibility, a meaning of the term "sponsor", if the item is found to be substandard.
-The mark is entered into the assay office records by a person who wishes to submit items for hallmarking, along with their details.
+It identifies the person under whose responsibility the item is submitted for assay and hallmarking; a person who takes responsibility is one meaning of the term "sponsor".
+The mark is entered into the assay office records by a person or company who wishes to submit items for hallmarking, along with their details.
+If it is a company entering the registration, a responsible person who is one of the principals of the company, an owner or director, must be identified.

 These are sometimes referred to as "makers marks", but this can be very misleading.
 It was never the intention that it would identify who actually made the item, which is why the term "sponsor's mark" is preferred today.
 This is especially so for imported items that were manufactured overseas, which were sent for hallmarking by an agent in Britain, but even in the case of British workers it can be misleading.
 Take for instance Paul de Lamerie, described as being the "greatest silversmith working in England in the 18th century"; he also subcontracted orders to other London workshops, striking the finished items with his own mark before sending them to be hallmarked.